ATGrypto/Computing-work/random things/apples.md

 In the end, both Jaysee and Scott were almost eaten alive by Weiyi's dogs.
 They were sent to the hospital once again. <br>
 This time, they told the doctor, "Please help me get stronger and healthier so that I can get revenge on the passer-by who ate our apple."
 The doctor turned around to reveal a familiar face. <br>
 It was Weiyi. <br>
 Jaysee was shocked and confused.
-But before he knew it, Weiyi plucked a banana and threw the piece of his banana skin onto Jaysee and ran away hurriedly. <br>
+But before he knew it, Weiyi pulled out a banana and threw the piece of his banana skin onto Jaysee and ran away hurriedly. <br>
 Stupefied by Weiyi's strategies and intelligence, Jaysee and Scott finally gave up on getting revenge. <br>